 Azure has become quite a popular cloud computing platform for developers and engineers.
 If you are running something in production on Azure, then this might be good news for you.
-Microsoft has recently release Azure Mobile app that lets you manage your resources and view notifications on the fly.
-The application was first released around the same time last year but now has been finally made available to the public.
+Microsoft has released Azure Mobile apps that lets you manage your resources and view notifications on the fly.
+The application was first released around the same time last year but has now been finally made available to the public.
 The application comes handy when you want to act against your service, and you do not have access to a computer.

 Azure Mobile app for Android & iOS